Sadiya-Zubair/Data-Science-projects/Accidents.md

 		     group by "Age Group"
                      Order by "Death Rate" Desc;

- <span style="font-weight: lighter;">Categorizing the Age Group into Teenager, Young Adult, Adult, Middle Age and Senior</span>
+   ## Average Deat Rate with respect to Age Category
                              with a as ( SELECT
                              *,
                          CASE
                            WHEN "Age Group" in ('15-19') THEN 'Teenager'